 The Lead Partner shall transfer the corresponding amounts of the Grant to the Partners without delay as from the date of receipt of the advance payment, proportionally to each Partner’s contribution to the project, in accordance with the provisions of the Contract and the Partnership Agreement, without making any deduction, retention or further specific charge, and shall submit the proof of transfer to the MA within 7 days from the date of the transfer.

-The advance will be recovered by deducting 15% from the eligible value of the next payment requests until the amount is cleared.
-If the advance is not recovered from the interim payment requests, the amount will be cleared from the final balance.
+The advance will be recovered by deducting [15% for regular / 30% small scale projects] from the eligible value of the next payment requests until the amount is cleared.
+If the advance is not fully recovered from the interim payment requests, the amount will be cleared from the final balance.

 Further payment requests